Business-Managed Environment

 Front groups funded by Exxon between 1998 and 2005 included:

-Between 2005 and 2008 ExxonMobil spend a further $8.9 million on funding such groups.
+Between 2005 and 2008 ExxonMobil spent a further $8.9 million on funding such groups.
 The Guardian newspaper reported in July 2009 that Exxon was still funding groups promoting global warming denial even though it had said it would stop after exposure by The Royal Society and UCS.
 It spent hundreds of thousands of dollars on this in 2008.
 For example, $75,000 went to the National Center for Policy Analysis (NCPA) in Dallas, Texas, whose "scholars believe that while the causes and consequences of the earth's current warming trend is [sic] still unknown, the cost of actions to substantially reduce CO2 emissions would be quite high and result in economic decline, accelerated environmental destruction, and do little or nothing to prevent global warming regardless of its cause".

 The UCS points out that by funding so many groups with shared staff and advisors (see diagram), Exxon is able to "provide the appearance of a broad platform for a tight-knit group of vocal climate science contrarians.
 The seeming diversity of organizations creates an "echo chamber" that amplifies and sustains scientific disinformation".